Embarking on a new venture, it’s vital to select the optimum LLC service in Utah.

 Tier 2 – Other Utah LLC Services

-Swyft Filings was launched in 2012 and is the latest service for LLC formation.
+Swyft Filings was launched in 2012 and are one of the latest services for LLC formation.

-Prices start at $49 + state fee.
-If you need an EIN and LLC operating agreement, the price is $299 + state fee.
-Swyft Filings charges $149/year for registered agent services.
+Prices start at $0 + state fee.
+If you need an EIN and LLC operating agreement, the price is $199 + state fee.
+Swyft Filings charges $199/year for registered agent services.

 They have maintained mostly positive reviews online.
 You will need to buy their premium package for $279 if you want a Utah registered agent.

 Incorporate.com offers a $99 base package that includes very few services, similar to Rocket Lawyer or LegalZoom.
-They offer an online storage portal, assistance in filing your Articles of Organization, and nothing else.
+They offer an online account and assistance in filing your Articles of Organization, and that’s nothing else.

 CorpNet has been in business for over 20 years.
-They will file the initial LLC documents and provide compliance alerts in order to maintain good standing with the Secretary of State.
+They will file the initial LLC documents and provide compliance alerts to maintain good standing with the Secretary of State.
 All for $79.

 Incorporate Fast offers Utah LLC formation services at a low $99 price.
 This includes assistance with filing documents, assistance with filing them, and an Operating Agreement template.